tkubica12/dataplayground/README.md

   - Alert on high latency requests
   - Enriching pageviews data with customer information for high latency requests
   - Aggregating pageviews by HTTP method in 5 minutes window
-  - TBD: alerting on VIP users access (by looking up vip.json)
+  - Alerting on VIP users access (by looking up vip.json)
-  - TBD: correlating two streams alerting on pageviews of user who gave <3 stars withing 10 minutes period
+  - Correlating two streams (pageviews of users who also gave star over last 15 minutes)
 - TBD: Structured Streaming using Azure Databricks (implement the same functionality as above using different tool)
 - TBD: Azure Databricks advanced processing, visualization and ML
 - TBD: PowerBI dashboard to visualize data (+ using Synapse or Databricks serverless to read Delta from data lake)